Tips for Finding the Best Mortgage Before It’s Time for Renewal

 How Brokers Help You

 A mortgage broker will go over different mortgage options to find the one best suited to your needs.
-Mortgage brokers use your budget to plan out different mortgage products and provide you with choices.
+They use your budget to plan out different mortgage products and give you choices.

-While you can ask for the best rate available on the market, it is often wise to also look over the penalties from different lenders in the event that you have to move and sell your home before your mortgage term is finished.
+While you can ask for the best rate available on the market, it is often wise to compare the penalties from different lenders if you have to move and sell your home before your mortgage term is finished.

 These mortgages are often non-transferable, so if you need to move before your term is up, you will probably have to pay off your mortgage before you can take out a new one.